-Option Name Description Postal code Specifies whether candidates must match the postal code to be considered a close match.
+Description Specifies whether candidates must match the postal code to be considered a close match.
 If you do not require exact match on postal codes, the geocoder searches a wider area for a match.
 While this results in slower performance, the match rate is higher because the request does not need to match exactly when it compares match candidates.
 Specifies whether candidates must match the postal code to be considered a close match.
 If you do not require exact match on postal codes, the geocoder searches a wider area for a match.
 While this results in slower performance, the match rate is higher because the request does not need to match exactly when it compares match candidates.
-Some countries covered in the Latin America database have postal code data.
-See Address Guidelines for Latin America on page 10 for details of Latin America house number and postal coverage.
-Postal district Specifies whether the postal district portion of the postcode must match in order for the match to be considered a close match.
+The majority of African countries and Middle Eastern countries do not include postal code data, and therefore do not support postal centroid geocoding.
+Specifies whether the postal district portion of the postcode must match in order for the match to be considered a close match.
 UK postcodes are divided into two sections: the outward code, which is to the left of the space, and the inward code, which is to the right.
 The outward code represents the postal district.
 For example, in the postcode CB3 OHH, the postal district is CB3, which is Cambridge.